VithuQFin/Stock-News-Sentiment-Analysis/README.md

-# 📰 Stock News Sentiment Analysis with FinBERT & Event Study
+# 📰 Stock News Sentiment Analysis with FinBERT

 This project combines **web scraping**, **NLP-based sentiment analysis**, and **financial data**.
 It scrapes recent headlines from Finviz, analyzes their sentiment using a fine-tuned BERT model (FinBERT).